 Multi-partner businesses face an additional complication.
 If all partners sign the guaranty and the default language reads "jointly and severally liable," each partner owes the full amount — not their proportional share.
 A landlord can pursue any one partner for the entire balance.
 If you have three equal partners and your guaranty is jointly and severally liable, you personally owe 100% of the unpaid rent, not 33%.

-First, push for a rolling 12-month limit.
-This is the single most impactful negotiation on a long lease.
-It caps your worst-case personal exposure regardless of what happens to the business.
+First, a rolling 12-month limit.
+This is the single most impactful modification on a long lease — it caps personal exposure regardless of when default occurs or how much remains on the term.
+Negotiated guaranties on long leases frequently include this cap.

-Third, if it's a multi-partner business, specify that each guarantor is liable only for their proportional ownership share — not jointly and severally.
-This changes the dynamic meaningfully if a dispute arises years later.
+Third, in multi-partner businesses, language specifying that each guarantor is liable only for their proportional ownership share rather than jointly and severally.
+This changes the dynamic meaningfully if a dispute arises years later, because joint-and-several language lets the landlord pursue any single guarantor for the full balance.

 Personal guaranties are often not in the main body of the lease.
 They're attachments.
 Exhibit D. A separate signature page at the back of the document stack.
 Tenants focused on rent, square footage, and buildout allowances sign the main lease, then flip to the back and sign the guaranty without reading it — because they've been negotiating for weeks and want to be done.